-The theme gives you the total control over settings and the options.
-You can also, use the page builder to add a custom option, and elements such, as tables or others.
+The theme gives you total control over settings and the options.
+You can also, use the page builder to add custom options, and elements such, as tables or others.

 That way, you have the basics about the design structure, and you can apply them directly.
 The header comes first, and you need to make it attractive, as possible with your own photo.
 Or simply, create an attractive and professional logo.